 Elizabeth holds a Ph.D. in Government (International Political Economy) from the University of Sydney.
 She also completed her Economics (Social Sciences) Degree at Sydney University, where she was awarded first class Honours and the University Medal for Academic Excellence.

-Globalisation, development, trade, developmental states and the developmental mindset, government-business relations, industrial transformation, financial activism, institutional/ideational change, state capacity.
+Globalisation, development, developmental states, the developmental mindset, financial activism, clean energy transitions, economic statecraft, government-business relations, techno-industrial transformation, institutional/ideational change, state capacity.